-Current St John and St Thomas weather, 5 day forecast including monthly average highs/lows, ocean temperatures, rainfall, live satellite loop plus details on the best weather seasons.
+Current St John and St Thomas weather, 5 day forecast including monthly average highs/lows, ocean temperatures, rainfall and details on the best weather seasons.

 The St John weather and surrounding islands such as St Thomas, experience year round 80 degree plus days and nights in the 70s.
 Unlike Cancun weather where it can occasionally be cool in December and January, the Virgin Islands have wonderfully warm days and evenings.
 The weather between the islands does not vary that much and a forecast for St Thomas is as good as St John.